top of page

 Writing Your First Cross-Browser Test

-Here's a basic test script that checks if the BusyQA homepage title is correct:
+Now that you have Playwright installed, let’s write a basic test script.
+This script checks if the BusyQA homepage title is correct.

 const { test, expect } = require('@playwright/test');